potsed/GridOS/index.md

 ## {{ page.project }} {{ page.title }}

-{{ page.project }} takes a different approach to agility,  - we recognize that every organisation is unique and has individualized requirements.
-So this framework is about changing the mindset to unlock the thought and innovation potential of an organisation.

 {{ page.project }} takes a different approach to organisational agility, we recognize that every business is unique and has individualized requirements.
 So this framework is focussed on changing mindsets and unlocking the thought and innovation potential of an organisation.
-We do not prescribe any specific ways of working like unsafe and useless frameworks which are prescriptive, we instead believe that [agility is a characteristic](/docs/concepts/agile_as_character) of an organisation rather than an implemented process.
+We do not prescribe any specific ways of working like the unsafe and useless but still popular prescriptive frameworks available, we instead believe that [agility is a characteristic](/docs/concepts/agile_as_character) of an organisation rather than an implemented process.

 {: .warning }
 GridOS is only in it's conception, there is still much work to do.
 Contributions are welcome.